• Skip to primary navigation

 Step 5: Bake the stuffing.
 Place stuffing in an oiled or buttered large baking dish such as a 9″ x 9″ casserole.
 Cover with aluminum foil and bake until hot and golden, 30 minutes.
 Remove the foil and bake another 15-20 minutes for a golden brown top.
 If you like cheese, sprinkle freshly grated Parmesan cheese over the top.

-Drying Bread: Two Methods
+Drying Bread for Bread Stuffing: Two Methods

 First cut bread cubes.
 Lay slices of bread out on a cutting board and trim off the crusts and discard along with the heels.
 Trim the slices into ¾-inch bread cubes.